dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

         if i % 3 == 0:
             print()

-            # Add code here to print horizontal lines between the rows
+            # After you finish the program, you can add code here to print horizontal lines
+            # after i == 3 and i == 6
         else:
             print(' | ', end='')